-- 9.3.2.8.
-Notify Prior to Stream Channel Work.
-The Permittee shall notify CDFW at least 30 days prior to beginning stream channel construction to provide CDFW staff with an opportunity to be present during stream channel construction. - 9.3.2.9.
-Qualified Stream Restoration Specialist.
-At least 30 days prior to in- channel work, the Permittee shall submit to CDFW the gualifications of proposed qualified stream restoration specialist for this project for review and approval.
-Qualified candidates include hydraulic engineers, fish passage engineers, or similar licensed professionals.
-The qualified stream restoration specialist shall act as a construction monitor, be onsite daily during streambed work, and oversee the implementation and construction of the fish passage and stream restoration designs approved by CDFW Conservation Engineering.
-The qualified stream restoration specialist shall have the authority to make corrective changes in the field to ensure consistency with the approved fish passage and stream restoration designs.
-CDFW Conservation Engineering Branch shall be notified when changes are necessary to ensure designs meet the conditions of this Agreement.
-Construction methods shall comply with the California Salmonid Stream Habitat Restoration Manual, Part XII (April 2009) and shall be inspected by the qualified stream restoration specialist.
-The qualified stream restoration specialist shall prepare daily reports, with representative photographs documenting stages of channel construction.
-Daily inspection reports shall be submitted electronically to CDFW on a weekly basis for review during stream channel construction. - 9.3.2.10.
+- 9.3.7.
 Stream Geomorphic Monitoring and Reports.
 The Permittee shall monitor the stream channel construction work for five (5) years post construction to ensure the stream simulation design remains effective for fish passage.
 Monitoring shall be conducted over a period of five years at years 0, 1, 5 and following hydrologic events greater than 10-year recurrence interval.
 Monitoring reports shall include photographs at designated photo stations; analysis of channel condition including areas of bed and bank erosion and bed composition upstream, under, and downstream of bridges; longitudinal profile and cross sections survey capturing key elements of the channel design; and recommended corrective actions to ensure fish passage if needed.
 The reports also shall describe methods used to acquire the above parameters.
-Reports shall be submitted to CDFW with completion of annual monitoring report.
+Reports shall be submitted to CDFW with completion of annual monitoring report. - 9.3.8.

-- 9.3.2.11.
 As-built Channel Survey and Approval.
 Prior to removing heavy equipment from the project, an as-built survey of the channel shall be performed to demonstrate constructed stream channel represents the approved design as defined in the final project plan set.
-The survey shall include longitudinal profile and representative cross-sections for future comparison.
-Notify CDFW for an on-site inspection 10 working days prior to completion of the stream channel construction.
-The final configuration of the reconstructed stream channel shall be inspected and approved by CDFW prior to removing heavy equipment from the work site.
+The survey shall include longitudinal profile and representative crosssections for future comparison.
+Notify CDFW for an on-site inspection within 10 working days prior to completion of the stream channel construction each year.
+The final configuration of the reconstructed stream channel shall be inspected and approved by CDFW prior to removing heavy equipment form the work site.
 If CDFW is unavailable, Permittee shall provide photos and written documentation to obtain concurrence of completed stream channel. - 10.
 Security: The Permittee may proceed with Covered Activities after the Permittee has ensured funding (Security) to complete any activity required by Condition of Approval 9 that has not been completed before Covered Activities begin.
-Permittee shall provide Security as follows: - 10.1.
-Master Funding Agreement.
-Security for this ITP shall be governed by the Master Funding Agreement between the California Department of Fish and Wildlife and the California Department of Transportation, dated September 3, 2021. - 10.2.
+Permittee shall provide Security as follows: - Master Funding Agreement.
+Security for this ITP shall be governed by the Master Funding Agreement between the California Department of Fish and Wildlife and the California Department of Transportation, dated September 3, 2021.

+- 10.2.
 Funding Memorandum.
-Permittee has prepared, and CDFW has approved, the projectspecific Funding Memorandum required by the Master Funding Agreement and attached to this ITP as Attachment 3. - 10.3.
+Permittee has prepared, and CDFW has approved, the project-specific Funding Memorandum required by the Master Funding Agreement and attached to this ITP as Attachment 4. - 10.3.
 Security Amount.
-The Security shall be in the amount of \$690,400.00.
+The Security shall be in the amount of \$2,275,180.00.
 This amount is based on the cost estimates identified in Condition of Approval 9.1 above and the Funding Memorandum. - 10.4.
 Funding of the Child EA.
 Permittee has created and funded the Child EA with funds equivalent to the Security Amount. - 10.5.
 Compliance with Master Funding Agreement.
-Permittee shall complete all requirements set forth in the Master Funding Agreement and shall at all times comply with the terms and conditions of that Agreement.
+Permittee shall complete all requirements set forth in the Master Funding Agreement and shall at all times comply with the terms and conditions of that Agreement. - 10.6.

-10.6.
 Completion of Mitigation Requirements.
 Even if Security is provided, the Permittee must complete the required mitigation as required by this ITP no later than 18 months from the effective date of this ITP.
 CDFW may require the Permittee to provide additional HM lands and/or additional funding to ensure the impacts of the taking are minimized and fully mitigated, as required by law, if the Permittee does not complete these requirements within the specified timeframe.

-X. Amendment:
+IX.
+Amendment: